I don’t like to stand in front of the coffee bar menu without hinting at drinks. And I’m sure you don’t like it either.

 Additionally, it tends to display a larger latte art drawing due to the size of the cup.
 The cortado looks adorable, and it’s the second in terms of its frothy texture.

 The macchiato is the less frothy of the three.
 The macchiatone, which is halfway between the macchiato and the cortado, is slightly frothier and milkier.
 In some coffee shops, you can find the macchiatone as a valid substitute for the cortado.
 Still, most traditional espresso bars will identify a macchiatone as having a 1:1 espresso to milk ratio.

-Coffee shops that offer different types of plant-based milk can serve all three drinks.
+Coffee shops that offer different types of plant-based milk can froth them to serve all three drinks.

-The difference between the macchiato, the cortado, and the flat white boils down to size and espresso to milk ratios.
+The difference between the macchiato, the cortado, and the flat white boils down to size and espresso to milk ratio.

 For a small drink with a very intense taste and little milk, go for a macchiato.
 If you want a frothy cup of coffee, but not as large or heavy as a cappuccino or a latte, go for the flat white.
 If you want a small cup of coffee, still as bubbly as the latter, go for the cortado.